evanmschultz/fenec_dev/README.md

 If you find issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Contributions are greatly welcome!

+## Philosophical Question

+-   Does an an AI chatbot work better with knowledge of what code does or why it does it?

+    -   A bottom up approach while summarizing a codebase helps with the what
+    -   A top down approach while summarizing a codebase helps with the why
+    -   A combination, where summaries are built from bottom-up then redone from top-down would be expensive, yet likely improve results, but by how much?
+        -   Also, how many iterations of that process would it take to get diminishing returns?

+-   Chain of density summarization doesn't work for code bases.
+Update summary prompt to create larger more diverse summaries as they will help with RAG.

 <!-- ## License

 This project is licensed under the [MIT License](LICENSE). -->